MarkCBall/Crypto_Portfolios/Readme.md

-# Express App - To Demonstrate
+# Express App - to track crypto portfolios

-- MVC Structure
-- Connection To Mongodb Using Mongoose
-- Using a CSS Framework
+- Building w server with a single portfolio route to start -Database backend on moggoDB
+    -Model will be
+      owner
+      portfolio
+      tokenName
+      tokenTicker
+      tokenAmount
+    -Model will be (a static database for now) tokenName
+      tokenTicker
+      tokenPriceUSD

 ## To Run